Prison Rape Elimination Act

 Any member of the public may also report any incidents to an AACDDF staff member immediately, or may call directly to the facility.

-In calendar year 2015, AACDDF investigated 32 potential violations of PREA.
-12 instances were substantiated, 12 were unsubstantiated while 4 were deemed unfounded.
-Meanwhile, 4 were referred to other correctional institutions outside Anne Arundel County where the alleged incidents took place.
+During the last reporting period (January 1, 2016- March 31, 2017), AACDDF investigated 34 potential violations of PREA.
+13 instances were substantiated, 14 were unsubstantiated while 7 were deemed unfounded.
+Meanwhile, another 4 were referred to entities outside our jurisdiction.

-Of the 28 that alleged incidents at AACDDF, 6 allegations related to staff-on-offender, 20 related to offender-on-offender and 2 could not be determined either way.
+Of the 34 that alleged incidents at AACDDF, 2 allegations related to staff-on-offender, 32 related to offender-on-offender.